 B. Payment for the Future Services

 Labs proposes that its services be invoiced monthly on a time & materials basis.
 We believe that time & materials billing is more appropriate given that it is difficult at this early stage in the life of the Protocol to estimate the exact effort that will be needed for each of the listed tasks as would be needed to propose a flat-rate amount.
+To address concerns with overly burdening the DAO Treasury, Labs will also agree that the aggregate total of INDY payments be capped at 455,000 INDY which is 10% of the current DAO Treasury.

 Monthly invoices would be approved by the independent Director of the Foundation after the services have been provided.